streamdata-gallery-organizations/aws-cloudwatch/_listings/aws-cloudwatch/actionlistmetrics--openapi.md

         type: string
       - in: query
         name: NextToken
-        description: "The token returned by a previous call to indicate that there is more data\t\t\tavailable"
+        description: The token returned by a previous call to indicate that there is more dataavailable
         type: string
       - in: query
         name: StartDate